 Test conditions: air temperature 19°C, relative humidity 72% (at start).

-As published in the March 2016 issue of Practical Boat Owner magazine.
-Prices were correct at the time of going to press.
+First published in the March 2016 issue of Practical Boat Owner magazine.

 Our pick of Practical Boat Owner magazine's best on test over the past year is up for grabs as one…

 Liveaboard boat owner Chris Tunstall of Portland Marina was picked at random to scoop all the top 10 items of…